smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/04_database_dependencies_analysis.md

 ### Key Insights from Dependency Analysis

-From our previous walkthrough—where we created each example and reviewed the `sys.sql_expression_dependency` view—there are two key takeaways:
+From our previous walkthrough—where we created each example and reviewed the `sys.sql_expression_dependency` view—there are a few key takeaways:

    * **`referencing_id` and `referenced_id` are not foreign keys to `sys.objects`**\
      Some dependencies listed in `sys.sql_expression_dependency`—such as XML schemas, user-defined table types, user-defined data types, server-level triggers, and database-level triggers—do not correspond to entries in `sys.objects`.
 To retrieve additional details about these objects, you’ll need to join with their respective system views (e.g., `sys.xml_schema_collections`, `sys.types`, etc.).